starlinglab/starling-certificate-authority/README.md

 echo $key
 ```

-If you get `Failed authentication with the application.` this may mean the key was initalized before.
+If you get `Failed authentication with the application.` this may mean the key was initialized before.
 If you need to reset it see factory reset instructions in resources.

 #### Import CA Certificate into Yubikey